 Groups meet at a variety of times throughout the week and on Sundays.
 For a complete list of current small groups, visit the Ministries page.

 - Is childcare available while I attend my small group?

 Several, but not all, of the small groups at St. Luke’s have childcare available during meeting times.
-For more detailed information about a particular small group, contact Morgan Jones (Downtown Campus) or Rev. Josh Attaway (Edmond Campus).
+For more detailed information about a particular small group, contact Beth Armstrong (Downtown Campus) or Rev. Josh Attaway (Edmond Campus).